 Enjoy the Tree

 A single tree can be enjoyed in almost any space in your home for Christmas decor.
-A pair or a group of trees would look fabulous used on a mantel.

 Secret Santa Projects from Past Years